McDonald's Monopoly

-The McDonald's Monopoly game is a sales promotion run by fast food restaurant chain McDonald's, with a theme based on the Hasbro board game Monopoly.
-The game first ran in the U.S. in 1987 and has since been used worldwide.
+The McDonald's Monopoly game is a sales promotion run by fast food multinational restaurant chain McDonald's, with a theme based on the Hasbro board game Monopoly.
+The game first ran in the United States in 1987 and has since been used worldwide.
+In the game, customers collect game pieces based on properties found on the Monopoly board in order to win prizes, such as cash, automobiles and trips by collecting all properties of the same color (known as a Monopoly), but can also receive "instant win" tokens to redeem free food.
+Game pieces are usually printed on the packaging of certain items, such as a Big Mac or large fries.
+The top prize is won if a customer gets both of the dark blue properties (Park Place and Boardwalk in the U.S. game), and is usually a US$1,000,000 cash prize.

 The promotion has used other names, such as Monopoly: Pick Your Prize!
-(2001), Monopoly Best Chance Game (2003–2005), Monopoly/Millionaire Game, Prize Vault (2013–2014), Money Monopoly (2016–present), Coast To Coast (2015–present) in Canada, Golden Chances (2015), Prize Choice (2016), Win Win (2017), Wiiiin!!
+(2001), Monopoly Best Chance Game (2003–2005), Monopoly/Millionaire Game (2013), Prize Vault (2014), Money Monopoly (2016–2024), Get Your Bag (2025), Coast To Coast (2015–2024) Double Play (2024-present) in Canada, Golden Chances (2015), Prize Choice (2016), Win Win (2017), Wiiiin!!
 (2018), V.I.P.
-(2021) and Double Peel (2022–present) in the UK.
+(2021), Double Peel (2022, 2023), Power Peel (2024) and Monopoly Special Edition (2025) in the United Kingdom.

 History

-The promotion has been offered in the United States, Canada, Australia, Austria, France, Germany, Hong Kong, the Netherlands, New Zealand, Poland, Portugal, Romania, Russia, Singapore, South Africa, Spain, Switzerland, Taiwan, and United Kingdom since 1987.
-Argentina and Brazil were included in 2013 as well as South Korea in 2014 and Ireland in 2016.
+The promotion was first offered in the United States, in 1987.
+Following countries included Canada, Australia, Austria, France, Germany, Hong Kong, the Netherlands, New Zealand, Poland, Portugal, Romania, Russia, Singapore, South Africa, Spain, Switzerland, Taiwan, the United Kingdom.
+Argentina and Brazil were included in 2013 as well as South Korea in 2014 and Ireland in 2016, with the first two promos running in the Summer until 2018 when the promotion's dates went in sync with the UK's promotions.
 From 2003 to 2009, Best Buy was involved in the U.S. version, and later in the Canadian version.

 Like many merchants, McDonald's offered sweepstakes to draw customers into its restaurants.
 Laws generally forbid a company from administering its own contests, in order to prevent fraud and to ensure that all prizes are given away; as a result, such promotions are handled by an impartial third-party company.
 McDonald's had a relationship with Simon Worldwide Inc., which was responsible for the distribution of the contest pieces and the awarding of major prizes.

 In 2015, the Monopoly game was replaced in the US by "Game Time Gold", using an NFL theme.

 In 2020, in the UK, it was intended to run in March that year, but due to the COVID-19 pandemic, the promotion was postponed.
-Instead, the same promotion "Monopoly VIP" was instead run in 2021.
-As a result of it being postponed, the stickers for that year's promotion had incorrect dates, as they were originally printed the year prior.
+Instead, the same promotion "Monopoly VIP" was instead run in 2021, with the promotion originally going to run in March but got delayed to August that year.
+As a result of the promotion being postponed, the stickers for that year's promotion had incorrect dates, as they were originally printed before the delay was made.